-A crisis is the biggest test you will face.
+In short, a crisis is the biggest test you will face as a leader.

 Leading in a Crisis

 There are two rules to follow in a crisis.
 Rule number one is this: Protect other people first - customers, employees and citizens.
 Not your shareholders or yourself.
 Protect the public and your customers, and the shareholders will follow.
 Why?
 Because the long-term reputation and goodwill of your organization are more important than any short-term risk to shareholder value or your own job security.